 A watering schedule should be set up to ensure your new grass gets about an inch of water a week.
 In warmer climates where the water may evaporate quicker, more than an inch of water is likely necessary.

-It’s also important to keep the soil moist after planting new grass seed.
+It’s also important to keep the soil moist after planting new grass seeds.
 However, don’t soak the area too much, as the seed can run off and leave you with uneven patches of grass.

 Set up a great schedule, and this may mean more frequent watering for less time in the beginning.
 Once the grass is established, it’s much better to water for longer periods less often.